To download/save this report in PDF format, please click here.

 For contact information on World Bank projects in Argentina visit http://web.worldbank.org/external/projects/main?pagePK=217672&piPK=95916&theSitePK=40941&menuPK=223661&category=regcountries®ioncode=7&countrycode=AR.

-The International Finance Corporation (IFC) is an affiliate of the World Bank and also provides project financing for private investment in Argentina.
+The International Finance Corporation (IFC), an affiliate of the World Bank, also provides project financing for private investment in Argentina.
 IFC offers long-term loans, equity investments, and other financing services.
 IFC will generally invest up to 25 percent of the total project cost.
 Besides project finance, IFC also provides legal and technical assistance to private enterprises.
 Unlike the IBRD, the IFC does not require government guarantees.
 U.S. companies seeking direct investment funds should contact the IFC.

 The Multilateral Investment Guarantee Agency (MIGA) was established in April 1988 to help investors address problems of political risk.
 Investors' concerns about political risk slowed the flow of foreign direct investment, which in turn slowed the creation of jobs and the transfer of modern technology.
 MIGA's purpose is to promote the flow of foreign direct investment among member countries by insuring investments against non-commercial (political) risk and by providing promotional and advisory services to help member countries create an attractive investment climate.
 U.S. companies seeking investment guarantees should contact MIGA.
 NOTE: The Overseas Private Investment Corporation (OPIC) also provides investment guarantees - more information below).